-Associate of Science DegreeDownload PDF
+Associate in Science DegreeDownload PDF

 This program provides the skills and knowledge required to analyze and plan media strategies, assess media costs and budgets, communicate visually, and evaluate the uses of media.
 Graduates will be prepared to enter the fields of social media marketing, public relations, media design and planning, and social media strategies.
 This program allows students through the SUNY Communication: Media transfer pathway.

 Goal 1 To introduce the student to the theory and procedures of the world of media sales and to prepare them for entrance into the AAS degree Media Marketing and Management Program